HRPatel2000/oci-ed-sdk/README.md

 ```java
 mvn clean package
 ```
-- This would run the Unit Test which would send email via Http Send API
+- This would run various Unit Tests for the feature

-## Send OCI Email using Http Send API from OCI Java Function
+## Use this Features from OCI Java Function

 - Prereqiusite - Working OCI Function with proper permissions and policies
 - Deploy this java code to your OCI Function and then invoke it